 Purchased Loans.
 Our net interest margin benefits from accretion income associated with purchase accounting discounts established on the purchased loans included in our acquisitions.
-Effective January 1, 2020, PCI loans were reclassified as purchased credit deteriorated ("PCD") loans, and due to this change, accretion income will decrease in future periods.
-Our reported net interest margins for 2021 and 2020 were 3.33% and 3.40%, respectively.
-Accretion income associated with accounting discounts established on loans acquired totaled \$4.3 million and \$7.7 million in 2021 and 2020, respectively, increasing the reported net interest margins by 7 and 13 basis points for each respective period.
+Our reported net interest margins for 2022 and 2021 were 3.57% and 3.33%, respectively.
+Accretion income associated with accounting discounts established on loans acquired totaled \$2.0 million and \$4.3 million in 2022 and 2021, respectively, increasing the reported net interest margins by 3 and 7 basis points for each respective period.